gflohr/esgettext/packages/esgettext-runtime/README.md

 ### What Does the Error "template literals with embedded expressions are not allowed as arguments to gettext functions because they are not constant" Mean?

-See [Why do Template Strings not Work?](#why-do-template-strings-not-work) above! the extractor `esgettext-xgettext` complains that you are using a template string with interpolated expressions.
+See [Why do Template Strings not Work?](#why-do-template-strings-not-work) above!
+The extractor `esgettext-xgettext` complains that you are using a template string with interpolated expressions.

 ## Copyright